salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2015-05-14-geolocation.md

 #### 5. Enable geofence messaging at runtime

-Once the permission is granted you can enable beacon notification by calling `enableGeofenceMessaging()`.
+Once the permission is granted you can enable geofence notification by calling `enableGeofenceMessaging()`.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/70262e9c24d4f43e925cf1a01c337a03.js"></script>